 - women with learning disabilities die, on average, 20 years younger than women in the general population.
 (Intersecting inequalities, anyone?)

 These differences are not, to be clear, just a direct result of learning disabilities.
 They reflect society’s treatment of people who live with learning disabilities.
 The report finds, for example, that 37% of deaths would have been potentially avoidable if good quality healthcare had been provided (and see Chris Hatton’s powerful comment on discrimination by health specialists).
+This is awful.
+People shouldn’t be treated any differently due to learning disabilities.
+However, as evidence has shown that it may happen more often than we might think, it might be worthwhile for those with learning disabilities to consider taking the time to compare life insurance and find an affordable plan.
+This should allow people to leave their families with money to cover funeral costs if they pass away prematurely.
+People can click here to learn some other benefits of life insurance too.

 There’s an earlier post here on how the problem of being uncounted with learning disabilities hasn’t been addressed in the UK since CIPOLD, and despite various high-profile scandals.